 03 of 07

-Another popular kebab is the cousin of 'Adana' kebab.
-Named after the city of Urfa, 'Urfa' kebab is prepared in nearly the same fashion as 'Adana' minus the heat.
-'Urfa' has a mild flavor seasoned with onions, garlic, cumin, oregano and sweet paprika kneaded into the meat.
-It cooks up tender and juicy letting the flavor of the meat shine through.
+Another popular kebab is the cousin of Adana kebab.
+Named after the city of Urfa, Urfa kebab is prepared in nearly the same fashion as Adana minus the heat.
+Urfa has a mild flavor seasoned with onions, garlic, cumin, oregano and sweet paprika kneaded into the meat.
+It becomes tender and juicy letting the flavor of the meat shine through.

 04 of 07